 This is a very common one.
 Debtors may attempt to duck payments by citing cashflow issues, often related to a dispute with or late payment by a customer of their own.
 Unfortunately, this is simply not a valid reason not to pay what you owe.

-Customer not paying for building work – Excuse 10.
+Customer not paying invoice? – Excuse 10.

 “We’ve ceased trading / gone into liquidation / receivership.”